"I want to play': Super-sub Hazard makes his point to Sarri

-Eden Hazard came off the bench to inspire Chelsea's dramatic 3-2 win over Arsenal on Saturday, then told Blues boss Maurizio Sarri he is desperate to return to the starting line-up.
+Eden Hazard came off the bench to inspire Chelsea's dramatic 3-2 win over Arsenal, then told Blues boss Maurizio Sarri he is desperate to return to the starting line-up.

-Eden Hazard came off the bench to inspire Chelsea's dramatic 3-2 win over Arsenal on Saturday, then told Blues boss Maurizio Sarri he is desperate to return to the starting line-up.
+Eden Hazard came off the bench to inspire Chelsea's dramatic 3-2 win over Arsenal, then told Blues boss Maurizio Sarri he is desperate to return to the starting line-up.

 Hazard has started on the bench for Chelsea's opening two games of the Premier League season after the Belgium playmaker only returned to training earlier this month following the World Cup.